flancian/garden/index.md

 ## For more
 Please [[reach out]] if you want to try [[note taking]] or the [[Fediverse]], regardless of whether you would like to contribute your notes to the [[Agora]]; if you have any questions; or if you need [[help]] in general!

+If you remember one thing about the Agora, remember this: the Agora is a [[Free Knowledge Commons]].)

 -> [[Agora Development]] [[Agora Discuss]]